-Before we get into the Microsoft Playwright JS Automation Tutorial, I want to address a question I’m frequently asked.
+Before we get into the Microsoft Playwright Automation Tutorial, I want to address a question I’m frequently asked.

 Why is browser-based test automation so tricky, regardless of which test tool I use?